The Canon

 1. Justification

 Every element must justify its existence.
-If it cannot, it must be removed.
-Decoration is dishonest.
-Complexity is lazy.
+If it cannot, consider removing it.
+Decoration often obscures meaning.
+Complexity often signals unclear thinking.

 2. Clarity